brfoley76/g2g-user-prediction/code/readme.md

 # All the code necessary to do the scraping, and subsequent data analysis is here, in two jupyter notebooks.

-Requires: python2, pandas, numpy, scikit learn, urllib2, BeautifulSoup
+Requires (python2): pandas, numpy, scikit learn, urllib2, BeautifulSoup

 ## ```online_social_function.ipynb```